gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 ## The new implementation

-We only want for each commit:
+We only want git to tell us, for each commit:

 - The date
 - Which files were affected